lassedtu/lassedtu/README.md

 - [ginnOS](https://github.com/lassedtu/ginnOS): A hobby operating system built from scratch in C and x86 assembly.
 - [walcman](https://github.com/lassedtu/walcman): A lightweight terminal audio/music player using c and miniaudio.
 - [c Double Pendulum](https://github.com/lassedtu/c-double-pendulum): Real-time double pendulum simulation in c.
-- [Flag Quiz](https://github.com/lassedtu/flag-quiz): Web-app that tests your knowledge of flags with a quiz.
+- [alexandria](https://github.com/lassedtu/alexandria): Simple python script to clean up and organize a book collection.

 ### Notes for Courses I'm Currently Taking
 > The repositories are continuously updated as the courses progress.